DigitalAmnesia/BadgerIO/README.md

 (2) Add additional login options including Apple and Facebook (3) Implement HTML5 templating
-(4) Build out user profile capability and API key user attributes stored in Firebase
+(4) Build out user profile capability and API key user attributes stored in Firebase (5) Allow for custom dashboards via Apex Charts integration (6) Re-assess data persistence and the minimize Firebase bandwidth costs by optimizing data structures for the Real Time Database and Firestore
+(7) Implement a feature allowing users to query website content via Regex -- expand on email/contact scraping abilities

 # Our User Story
 This app was designed to assist Marketing Analysts, SEO Specialist, Cyber Intelligence Investigators, or just generally curious people, in aggregating information sources about a website of interest.
 The end goal is to provide a one-click solution that will make anyone a cyber-sleuth, without having to understand advanced search operators, or the ever changing digital sources that provide useful Open & Closed Source Intelligence.

 ## Project Goals:
 The app will attempt to collect the following information for users about a domain: